darkhoundz/KLCiS-TP-Link-Omada-Hotspot-E-Payment--v2/README.md

     <option value="180">₱180.00 - 15 DAYS INTERNET</option>
     <option value="300">₱300.00 - 30 DAYS INTERNET</option>

-### Finally, add the pre-authentication access hosts URL and IP..
+### In your Omada controller go to Settings > Portal > Access Control and enable the Pre-Authentication.
+Finally, add the pre-authentication access hosts URL and IP in the PRE-AUTHENTICATION.txt file.